Don't you feel awesome when you finally find a way to organize a little area inside your home?!

 I'm thrilled with this little project that brought order to this tiny area behind the door in our laundry room. :)

 It's a little nook that the builder gave us with only one wire shelf at the top.
-For many years I used this spot to store the vacuum cleaner, brooms, mops, etc. However, all those items were taken out of this little nook after building more storage in the mudroom.
+For many years, I used this spot to store the vacuum cleaner, brooms, mops, and other cleaning supplies.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.